 The South Canadian River has long been a problem in travel to the west in rainy seasons when its channel would quickly swell from its banks.
 When it was calm it could be forded.
 Wagon trains relied on "river pilots".
 These were the mule teams which pulled people and their wagons across.

 Each wagon closely followed the tracks of the wagon wheels that had crossed before them.
 Slight veering to either side might mean quicksand and woe to the teams that could be caught in those sinking, treacherous pockets.

 "Hooker Bridge" was the first toll bridge built across the river and was built completely of wood.
 Construction was completed September 29, 1899.
 When its span was washed away in October 1904 the people had to go back to fording the river.
 Another bridge was built in 1911 and it was announced that at 3,400 feet it was the longest elevated highway from Chicago to the Gulf.

 Now Eastern motorists going to Houston could finally cross the treacherous South Canadian.
 However, this bridge proved to be insufficient to handle the automobile traffic which U.S. 77 poured across it.
-The present James C. Nance Memorial Bridge (named after the newspaper publisher and former Oklahoma State Speaker of House and President Pro Temp of the Senate) was erected in 1937.
+The first James C. Nance Memorial Bridge (named after the newspaper publisher and former Oklahoma State Speaker of House and President Pro Temp of the Senate) was erected in 1937.
+That two lane structure was replaced with a four lane update in 2019, with some of the old railing incorporated as well as keeping the James C. Nance Memorial Bride title.
 Transportation has played a key role in the growth and development of the city from the earliest river crossing days, to the time when the railroad was in its heyday, and up to the current vast interstate highway system linking North and South, East and West.